Sex Criminals: Publication history

 In March 2013, Image Comics announced a sex comedy during the Emerald City Comicon.
 Later reports confirmed that it was intended for mature readers and would have Matt Fraction and Chip Zdarsky in the forefront.
 Films like The 40-Year-Old Virgin, Bridesmaids, and Jackass: The Movie were mentioned as touchstones for the comics, and Fraction himself confirmed in an interview that the works of Billy Wilder also inspired him deeply in writing.

 Fraction and Zdarsky had known each other for a short time before the book's creation.
 They communicated almost exclusively online and Zdarsky was the first to suggest a collaboration.
-Initially, Zdarsky wanted to write a book that was their take on fantasy, as neither was a big fan of the genre.
+Initially, Zdarsky wanted to write a book that was their take on fantasy, as they were fans of the genre.
+They felt it was underrepresented in comic books.
 Fraction responded with another idea, suggesting, "[W]hat if we do a sex comedy about a guy, who every time he ejaculates, stops time?"
 Zdarsky was tired from a business trip he was on and agreed to the idea without much thought.
 After continued communication, their idea began to grow until the book was published in September 2013.
 The book has gained a cult following and its fans refer to themselves as 'brimpers' after a sex position described in the first issue.

 A special issue, referred to as the "Sexual Gary Special," was released in September 2020.